julianadepp/crochet-app-frontend/README.md

 - loading screen while backend (hosted on heroku free version) loads up data

 ## Future Goals

+- DRY up the code! possibly create and implement more generic custom hook to use across categories, as currently there is obviously lots of repetition.
 - improved instructions regarding requirements in Create and Update components
 - include Patterns components
 - continued CSS tweaks to move toward wireframe goal